joshualevan/web-sprint-challenge-intro-to-react/README.md

 `3.
 Describe props.`

-Props, or the properties object, is an object of properties with values created by a parent component to pass down data and states to its child.
+`Props`, or the properties object, is an object of properties with values created by a parent component to pass down data and states to its child.
 These properties are set inside an instance of a child component nested inside the parent `<Child name = {userName} age = {userAge} />` and the props object is received by the child as its argument `const Child = props => {...}` or `const Child = ({ name, age }) => {...}`.
 Propertites allow the parent to inject its data into its child's structure, allowing dynamic inputs from higher up in a component tree.

 `4.
 What are side effects, and how do you sync effects in a React component to changes of certain state or props?`

+A `side effect` is a term used for anything that affects something outside its scope.
+In React we use the `useEffect()` hook to control what to do when something is rendered— such as fetching API data. `useEffect()` takes 2 parameters— a callback function and an array of dependencies, which listens for a change to trigger the callback function `useEffect(()=> {}, [])`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.